 "Not yet," Edward sighed, running a hand over his face.
 "Snape and McGonagall still haven't decided yet.
 You'll know soon enough though, I suspect.
 Now off you go.
 Exams are in two weeks and I'm sure you three have lots of studying to do."

-In the meantime, McGonagall and Snape were still trying to come up with a suitable detention for the Harry, Malfoy, Hermione and Neville.
+In the meantime, McGonagall and Snape were still trying to come up with a suitable detention for Harry, Malfoy, Hermione and Neville.
 Edward offered up his own opinions whenever he could.
-Finally on Thursday night during another of their discussions, Dumbledore turned up and informed them of a situation Hagrid was having with the unicorns in the dark forest.
+Finally on Thursday night during another of their discussions, Dumbledore turned up and informed them of a situation Hagrid was having with the unicorns in the Dark Forest.
 Hagrid would be looking into it the following night.

 "That sounds promising," Snape agreed.
 "Send the four students with Hagrid to find this injured unicorn for their detention."

-"I hardly think that sending four students out at night into the forbidden forest with only Hagrid and his dog for protection is safe," McGonagall frowned.
+"I hardly think that sending four students out at night into the forbidden forest with only Hagrid and his dog for protection is safe," McGonagall said sternly with a frown.

 "Then may I suggest that Edward go with them?"
-Dumbledore smiled.
+Dumbledore said.
 "If that is alright with you, of course, Edward."

-"I don't mind," Edward nodded.
+"I don't mind," Edward said.
 "It'll get me out of the castle for a while at least.
 I could use a break after the Ministry's evaluations anyway."

-"Thank you," Dumbledore nodded.
+"Thank you," Dumbledore said, nodding.
 "Minerva, you can send out the notices tomorrow at breakfast."

 The next day after classes and dinner, Edward relaxed back in his office as he prepared for the late night ahead of him.
 He'd taken short naps throughout the day during his breaks so that he'd be able to stay awake.
 Just as he'd pocketed the last item he thought he'd need on his person, there was a knock at his office door.
 He opened the door and came face to face with Draco Malfoy who had a note in his hand.
 Edward took it without a word and read it.